Mathics3/mathics-development-guide/docs/extending/developing-code/extending/tutorial/0-predefined.rst

 However here all we do is return a Mathics string, so we don't need to use what is in evaluation.

+The return value of a mathics function should be some sort of superclass of :ref:`BaseElement Class`.
+A ``String`` is a subclass of the :ref:`Atom Class` which in turn is a subclass of the ``BaseElement``.
+You can also return the ``None`` value, in which case the expression is unchanged.